ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

     of the SMTP server to which VIRTEL sends outgoing mail.

 Local ident
     The IP address and port number on which VIRTEL listens for incoming mail.
-For details of how to code this field, refer to “Local ident” under the heading `“Parameters of the line”, page 11 <#_bookmark13>`__.
+For details of how to code this field, refer to “Local ident” under the heading :ref:`“Line Parameters”,<#_bookmark13>`.

 Description
     The sender name generated in outgoing e-mails.
 Not used for incoming